shabanzd/debian_dependency_bazelizer/README.md

 ```

 Since it is not necessary for this tool to be implemented as a repository rule, I decided to do it entirely in python.
 This could make the code base easier to test and collaborate on.

-## Give it a try

-### Requirements

-In order to try the `dependency-bazelizer`, you need a linux distribution running `apt` and `dpkg`.
-These are needed to manage and unpack the debian packages.
-In addition, `patchelf` needs to be installed.
-The reason `patchelf` was not bazelized is that I don't know where this script will run (ubuntu, wsl ... etc).
-In case you are interested in bazelizing the `patchelf` dependency, you can easily do that using the `dependency-bazelizer` itself on your chosen platform.
-You are recommended to have [bazelisk](https://github.com/bazelbuild/bazelisk) installed as well.

-The [Youtube Demo](<https://www.youtube.com/watch?v=69C_g4QO8xM&t=1s>) mentioned above, shows how to use the `depedenncy-bazelizer` as an interactive tool (the first part of the video), and as a module with an extension (the latter part of the video).

 ## Nerdy details